 Peugeot U.S. launch

 On February 26, 2019, Groupe PSA announced that it will launch the Peugeot brand in the United States under the second phase of its strategic plan Push to Pass for the period 2019-2021.
 Despite the COVID-19 pandemic’s effect on the company’s business and the American auto market, the plan is not cancelled.
-Larry Dominique, Chairman and CEO, PSA North America, said in August this year that the company plans to introduce Peugeot in North America, by 2023, thedetroitbureau.com reported.
+Larry Dominique, Chairman and CEO, PSA North America, said in August last year that the company plans to introduce Peugeot in North America, by 2023, thedetroitbureau.com reported.
 Should that be the final timeline, the next-gen Peugeot 3008 or the Peugeot e-3008 could be the first model for the U.S. market.

 When will the Peugeot brand launch in the USA?